codegup/human-learning-robot-research/README.md

 Certain models requires different libraries that need to be locally downloaded.
 Because of this, it is recommended to use the conda environment.

+# Setting Up HPC

+Refer to the school's website to login.
+Once logged in:

+The node that you are on is called the login node.
+I'm not sure if this is the official term, but this is the node that has internet but *no* GPU.
+This means you can't run any model/code available in this repo on this node.
+On top of that, the GPU nodes *don't* have internet but to run any model from Hugging Face, you need to be able to access the API (which requires internet).
+The solution is to download the repo by using `git clone` **in the login node**.
+If you try doing `git clone` on a GPU node, it will not work because it requires internet.

+`module avail` command lists all of the available modules that the HPC offers.
+You can think of these modules as regular apps on your computer, like Notebook or Word.
+You cannot download anything outside of these modules unless you contact whoever is in charge.
+For this research though, we only need Anaconda, so download whatever is the latest version of Anaconda using `module load [exact_module_name]`.

+**Note:** conda was already working once logged in but in case it doesn't, make sure to load it.

+Create a regular conda environment.
+This is googleable.
+**Note:** Once inside the conda environment, always download using `conda forge`.
+However, there are some libraries that isn't available to conda.
+In this case, it's OK to download with pip.
+However, you cannot download anything using sudo apt.

+The HPC comes with a folder called scratch.
+This is the folder where you will put ***all*** your work.
+If you want to know why, google it.
+Make sure that at this point, you are in your conda environment and in the scratch directory.

+Now, you're ready to code!